Protected/beatsaber-notehistory/README.md

 Note History displays notes together in **subbeats** in order to pack more information on the screen at the same time.
 A subbeat is a subdivision of a beat.

 Default value for the parameter is **1**, meaning all notes cut in the same beat will be displayed together.
 Increasing the value further subdivides the beat - for example, 4 means every subbeat is a quarter beat.

+### `subBeatStyle`

+A comma-separated list of premade styles to apply to **subbeats**.
+The default value for this parameter is **bg-line-used.** Background styles can't be combined.

+Possible values (the `-used` versions apply only to non-empty subbeats):

+* `edge-side` / `edge-side-used` : Marks subbeats with a vertical line along the outer side of the track (both sides if tracking both sabers).

+* `edge-bottom`: Marks each subbeat with a horizontal line along the bottom, dividing them visually.

+* `bg-line` / `bg-line-used` : Subbeats contain a horizontal line through the middle of the background.

+* `bg-shade` / `bg-shade-used` : Subbeat rectangles are fully shaded (darker than the surroundings).

+* `bg-gradient` / `bg-gradient-used` : Subbeat rectangles contain a horizontal gradient in the background.

+Leave this setting empty to remove all visual hinting for subbeats.

 ### `showCuts`